Diabetic Foot Screening

 Diabetic foot ulcers progress through various stages, from being at risk to developing gangrene.
 Early noticeable signs typically include:

-If you have diabetes and notice any of these symptoms, it is vital to seek medical attention immediately.
+If you have diabetes and experience any of these signs, it's important to see a doctor immediately.

 Causes & Contributors to Diabetic Foot Ulcers